Arrowhead Provincial Park

 Ice skating is an extremely popular attraction at Arrowhead Provincial Park.
 The unique 1.3 km skating trail offers stunning views of the scenery around the park.
 There’s also a skating rink for those looking for a shorter ice-skating adventure.
 Saturdays are the busiest times on the trail and skating rink, so if you’d like to avoid the crowds, weekdays are ideal for your visit.

-Snow tubing and snowshoeing are other popular activities in Arrowhead.
-You can slidedown the tubing hill with a rental tube or break out the snowshoes on the classic 8 km trail marked for the occasion.
+Break out the snowshoes on the classic 8 km trail marked for the occasion.
 The snowshoeing trail runs through the mature hardwood forest and offers some of the most magical winter wonderland views of the region.

 If you’ve got a dog who’s game, skijoring with your dog leading the way is a great way to spend the afternoon.
 Or try cross country skiing through the 28 km of classic Nordic ski trails and 16 km of ski-skate trails.